CivicDataLab/IDS-DRR-Assam-Risk-Model/Sources/BHARATMAPS/README.md

 This is a snapshot data that we obtained as on September 2023.

-**Variables extracted from the source:** `Number of hospitals in each revenue circle`, `Number of schools in each revenue circle`, `Length of roads in each revenue circle`, `Lenght of rail network in each revenue circle`
+**Variables extracted from the source:**
+1. `Number of hospitals in each revenue circle`
+2. `Number of schools in each revenue circle`
+3. `Length of roads in each revenue circle`
+4. `Length of rail network in each revenue circle`

 ## Project Structure
 - `data`: Contains datasets sourced from BHARATMAPS for Assam.